Sweat Equity Agreement: Understanding Startup Equity

 The central concept of sweat equity is that an employee enters into an agreement to hold an equity share in the company in return for their work.

-Let’s say that Emily is the founder of a company called The Good Candle Co.
+Let’s say that Emily is the founder (and shareholder) of a company called The Good Candle Co.
 She needs a Communications Director, but the company doesn’t have the budget to pay a C-Suite salary.
 She negotiates with Jake, a seasoned communications professional, to come on board under a sweat equity agreement.
-Jake agrees, and under the terms of the equity agreement, he holds options in The Good Candle Co.
+Jake agrees, and under the terms of the equity agreement, he holds options (receive equity) in The Good Candle Co.

 When should I use sweat equity?